yxgong0/Rotator_for_image/README.md

 We are not doing this work:![2](https://github.com/Alpaca07/imgae_rotation/blob/master/examples/sketch2.png)

-You need to build a rotater for one image with its annotations.
+You need to build a rotator for one image with its annotations.
 The parameters means:

 ‘image’ is the image needed to be rotated, which should be loaded by cv2.imread() function